cite-architecture/cite-services-spec/texts-specification.md

 1. an identifying URN
 2. text contents of the node
-3. URN of the preceding node, or null
+3. URN of the preceding node, or null value
-4. URN of the following node, or null
+4. URN of the following node, or null value
 5. a numeric sequence value that can be used to sort a set of nodes into document order

 ## Request syntax and return values